 PreCollege programs support future artists, designers, and creative thinkers to develop their skills and creative voice.
 High school students engage in rigorous college-level courses, modeled after Pratt Institute’s undergraduate offerings and taught by Pratt faculty who are committed to sharing their expertise in the fields of art and design.
 Students enrolled in credit-bearing PreCollege classes receive elective credits accepted at Pratt and most other colleges and universities.

-- Explore the possibility of studying art, design, architecture, creative writing, or critical and visual studies at the college level.
+- Experience studying art, design, architecture, or creative writing at a college level.

-- Develop your skills through college-level coursework, using a variety of tools, materials, and techniques.
+- Build skills using a variety of tools, materials, and techniques.

-- Develop a body of work for your portfolio for admission to college.
+- Develop a body of work to build a college admissions portfolio.

-- Meet other students who share your interests.
+- Join a community of students who share your interests.

-- Get a preview of the college experience.
+- Explore undergraduate majors and get a preview of the college experience at Pratt.

-Fall and spring classes are designed for commuter high school students living in the New York City area, who wish to further studies in art, design, and creative thinking.
-Class offerings are modeled after Pratt’s undergraduate offerings and include but are not limited to Architecture, Art and Design Discovery, Digital Illustration, Digital Imaging and Photography, Fiction Writing, Fine Arts (Painting and Drawing), Graphic Design, Industrial Design, Interior Design, and Portfolio Development.
+Fall and spring classes are designed for commuter high school students living in the New York City area to develop their creative voice and build skills in art, design, and creative thinking.
+Class offerings are modeled after Pratt’s undergraduate offerings and many of the courses are offered with non-credit or credit-bearing options.